Winter is the off-season at Arches which makes it the perfect time to plan a trip!

-Most hiking trails remain open year-round.
+Most hiking trails at Arches National Park remain open year-round.
 After a snowfall, popular trails like Delicate Arch and Devil’s Garden quickly become slippery from packed snow and ice and may require traction devices and trekking poles.
 Drifting snow can cover trail markers, making even “easy” trails harder to follow.
-You can see updated photographs of trail conditions at the visitor center.

 Photographers enjoy the varied landscape: one day there is a contrast of snow on redrock; and the next day the sun melts the snow and blue skies complement the sandstone formations.

 The park puts on a show at sunrise and sunset.
 The colors are vibrant and the light creates a spectacular glow on the red rocks that cannot be missed.

-A photograph isn’t about an object, it’s about light on an object.
+PHOTO TIP: A photograph isn’t about an object, it’s about light on an object.
 The Arches National Park website has a table with features listed indicating whether morning or late afternoon provides the best light for photography.

 Delicate Arch at sunset might be the most famous image to photograph in the park, and it’s difficult to compete for real estate along the edge of the bowl with hundreds of other spectators and photographers.

-The colder the air, the better the color.
+WINTER PHOTO TIP: The colder the air, the better the color.
 Cold air is clearer and there are often ice crystals in the air that cause light to diffract.
 You get vibrant, colorful pictures.
 Sunrise and sunset are the coldest part of the day.